 The Jozi Cats is the first gay and inclusive competitive rugby team in South Africa.
 The club caters for adult beginners touch and contact rugby, as well as gay and inclusive competitive touch and mens contact rugby.
 Jozi Cats is also proud to represent South Africa in International gay inclusive men’s rugby.

 Founded on 28th August 2015, we began our journey with simple ideals of building a competitive, social and diverse club which welcomes players from all of playing experience and who enjoy a love for rugby.
-In February this year we received a call to aid in the recruitment of new members and to increase the visibility of Jozi Cats as a safe and welcoming environment for the LGBTQI* community.
+In February 2016 we received a call to aid in the recruitment of new members and to increase the visibility of Jozi Cats as a safe and welcoming environment for the LGBTQI* community.
 Where anyone who shares our values can join JCR club and as one of the few clubs that cater for adult beginners or previously experienced players looking for some social or competitive touch or contact rugby.

 And the “Rugby, Thats so Gay” Campaign was born.